BartBruininks/mdvwhole/README.md

 No copies of the box are made to complete the PBC, instead we use a graph based approach.
 Therefore object completion is very light on memory and can cover an arbitrary amount of consecutive PBC crossings.
 The contact distance is based on the voxel resolution (26 neighbors).
-This repository is closely related to [MDVoxelSegmentation](https://github.com/marrink-lab/MDVoxelSegmentation) and in the future I hope to moerge them.
+This repository is closely related to [MDVoxelSegmentation](https://github.com/marrink-lab/MDVoxelSegmentation) and in the future I hope to merge them.

 # Version
 0.0.7.1 This version is safe to use for production.